 - Further symptoms may develop 3 to 30 days after being bitten by an infected ticks, which can include flu-like symptoms such as: fatigue (tiredness), muscle and joint pain, headaches, fever or neck stiffness.
 If untreated some people can develop more serious problems affecting the joints, nerves and heart.

-Treatment – See your GP if you find the distinctive bull’s eye rash from an infected bite, or develop the later symptoms of the disease.
+Treatment – See your GP, if following a tick bite, you find the a circular red rash from an infected bite or develop the other symptoms of the disease.

-For more information please chat to a ranger or visit NHS Direct Website.
+For more information please visit NHS Direct Website.